Solar Incentives in Arizona: What’s Available in 2026?

 Will the federal solar tax credit still apply to systems installed in 2026?

-As of current guidance, the 30 percent residential federal solar tax credit sunset after December 31, 2025.
-Homeowners should check IRS updates for any extension or changes to this policy.
+As of current guidance, the 30 percent federal solar tax credit ends after December 31, 2025.
+Check IRS updates for any changes.

 What state solar incentives are available in Arizona in 2026?